DeCavalcante crime family: Factions and territories

+List of murders committed by the DeCavalcante crime family

 In popular culture

 The DeCavalcante crime family is partly the inspiration for the fictional DiMeo crime family of the HBO television series The Sopranos.
 The family was the subject of the CNBC program Mob Money, which aired on June 23, 2010, and The Real Sopranos TV documentary directed by Thomas Viner for the UK production company Class Films.